msenselab/Local_Inhibition/README.md

 ## Contents

-The file model.R fits the model and plot a figure of the model fit, both for the unnormalized and the normalized distractor interference data.
+The file model.R fits the model and plots a figure of the model fit, both for the unnormalized and the normalized distractor interference data.